chrisfarnham/seefarblog/_sections/US_Islands_Awards_Program_FirstQ.md

 ## About the US Islands Awards Program

-USI is an amateur radio award program centered around chasing and activating river, lake, and ocean shore islands within the 50 United States and its Territories and Protectorates.[^1]
+USI is an amateur radio award program centered around chasing and activating river, lake, and ocean shore islands within the 50 United States and its Territories and Protectorates.

+Numerous achievement awards are available for both island activators and island chasers.

+U.S. Islands is a great way to go on a mini-DXpedition without spending a lot of money.
+Discovering islands in your own backyard and setting up a station outdoors is always a good time.
+If hams have only operated outdoors during Field Day, we offer another route to get outside and enjoy portable ham radio in a different way.[^1]

-[^1]: From the US Islands Awards Program website
+[^1]: This section taken from the US Islands Awards Program website

 ## Qualifying Peddocks Island for USI